MohdSaifulM/react-password-validator/README.md

 * Make sure passwords are at least 7 characters in length.
 * Make sure passwords includes a number and a special character.
 (Check out [Regex](http://emailregex.com/))
 * Validate the email to make sure it includes an `@` sign.
 * Highlight the inputs where the errors occurred.
+* Try switching to functional component and use useState.

 ### Double Mega Bonus